Verifying Learning-Based Robotic Navigation Systems: Experimental Evaluation

-Although all algorithms produced highly accurate models, they displayed significant differences in the stability of their produced policies, as can be seen in the rightmost column of Table~\ref{table:results:VerificationResults}.
-Recall that we trained $52$ families of models using each algorithm, and then tested their stability with respect to $2$ properties (corresponding to the two full cycle types).
+Although all three algorithms produced highly accurate models, they displayed significant differences in the stability of their produced policies, as can be seen in the rightmost column of Table~\ref{table:results:VerificationResults}.
+Recall that we trained $52$ families of models using each algorithm, and then tested their stability with respect to two properties (corresponding to the two full cycle types).
 Of these, the DDQN models display $21$ \textit{unstable} alternations --- more than twice the number of alterations demonstrated by Reinforce models ($10$), and significantly higher than the number of alternations observed among the PPO models ($1$).

-These results shed light on the nature of the various training algorithms used --- indicating that DDQN is a significantly less stable training algorithm, compared to PPO and Reinforce.
-This is in line with previous observations in non-verification-related research~\cite{ShWoDh17}, and is not surprising, as the primary objective of PPO is to limit the changes the optimizer performs in the policy between consecutive training iterations.
+These results shed light on the nature of these training algorithms --- indicating that DDQN is a significantly less stable training algorithm, compared to PPO and Reinforce.
+This is in line with previous observations in non-verification-related research~\cite{ShWoDh17}, and is not surprising, as the primary objective of PPO is to limit the changes the optimizer performs between consecutive training iterations.

-\mysubsection{Gradient-Based Methods.} Next, we compared our verification-based method to state-of-the-art gradient attacks, which can also be used to search for property violations --- and hence in model selection.
-Gradient attacks are optimization methods, designed to produce inputs that are misclassified by the DNN~\cite{SzZaSuBrErGoFe13}.
-Intuitively, starting from some arbitrary input point, these methods seek perturbations that cause significant changes to the model's outputs --- increasing the value it assigns to outputs that correspond to some (targeted) incorrect label.
-These perturbations are discovered using a local search that performs gradient descent on a tailored loss function~\cite{GoShSz14}.
-It is common practice to consider a gradient-based search as successful if it finds a perturbed input on which the target label receives a score that is higher than the true label by some predefined margin.
-Notice that, in contrast to complete verification methods, a gradient-based attack can only answer \sat or \timeout.

-In our evaluation, we ran the Basic Iterative Method (BIM)~\cite{KuGoBe18} --- a popular gradient attack based on the Fast-Gradient Sign Method (FGSM)~\cite{GoShSz14, Fe20}.
-We ran the attack on all $780$ policies, searching for violations of all three single-step safety properties.
-Each attack ran for $40$ iterations, with a step size of $0.01$.
-In order to conduct a fair comparison between this gradient-based attack and our verification-driven approach, we used the same slack margin by which the incorrect label should pass the correct one in all experiments, for both approaches.
-For more details see Section~\ref{sec:appendix:PropertiesForQueryEncoding} of the Appendix.